 - Cache your web pages if you offer lots of dynamic content

-2. Make sure it’s easy to find specific products through your menu
+2. Make sure it’s easy to find products.

 An intuitive menu will ensure customers know how to navigate your site without any guidance.
 Here are some tips for ensuring your website navigation method is crystal clear: